-A survey of the evolution of jazz, blues, latin, country and rock styles, contributions of important performers, and musical techniques involved in the creation and performance of blues based music.
+A survey of the evolu.on of jazz, blues, la.n, country and rock styles, contribu.ons of important performers, and musical techniques involved in the crea.on and performance of blues based music.
 This course will introduce students to the History of American Music (The trail of the Blues), as it evolved in the United States and spread throughout the world.
-In addition to the historical perspective, internet discussion boards will focus on aesthetic and sociological issues that have influenced the various developments within the genre.
-Mr. Kutz will share his own personal experience as a musician and try to convey the artistic sensibility that is inherent in all artists and styles.
+In addi.on to the historical perspec.ve, internet discussion boards will focus on aesthe.c and sociological issues that have influenced the various developments within the genre.
+Mr. Kutz will share his own personal experience as a musician and try to convey the ar.s.c sensibility that is inherent in all ar.sts and styles.